allegheny-college-cmpsc-100-spring-2024/slides/git-github/03_cloneCommitPush.md

 # Clone, Commit, Push

 Clone, add, commit, and push are three very important `git` commands!
 See syntax beneath each concept.
-- *Cloning* means making a local copy of a repo from github.
+- *Cloning* means making a local copy of a repo from GitHub.
   - **`git clone <repo-link>`**
-- *adding* files allows them to be part of the next commit.
+- *Adding* files allows them to be part of the next commit.
   - **`git add .`**
   - ⬆️ note the dot, which adds all files in the current directory to the next commit!
 - *Commits* are versions of your code that have been saved with a message, so you can retrace your steps.